aewindle110/DroneWQ/paper.md

 # Summary

 Small aerial drones, or unoccupied aerial systems (UAS), conveniently achieve scales of observation between satellite resolutions and in situ sampling, effectively diminishing the “blind spot” between these established measurement techniques [@gray_larsen_johnston_2022].
-Drones equipped with off-the-shelf multispectral sensors originally designed for terrestrial applications are being increasingly used to derive water quality properties.
-Multispectral drone imagery requires post processing to radiometrically calibrate raw pixel values to useful radiometric units such as reflectance.
+UAS equipped with off-the-shelf multispectral sensors originally designed for terrestrial applications are being increasingly used to derive water quality properties.
+Multispectral UAS imagery requires post processing to radiometrically calibrate raw pixel values to useful radiometric units such as reflectance.
 In aquatic applications, there are additional steps to remove surface reflected light and sun glint, and different approaches to estimate water quality parameters.
-Georeferencing and mapping drone imagery over water also comes with challenges since typical structure from motion photogrammtey techniques fail due to lack of feature matching.
+Georeferencing and mapping UAS imagery over water also comes with challenges since typical structure from motion photogrammtey techniques fail due to lack of feature matching. `DroneWQ` is designed to accurately process raw pixel values to remote sensing reflectance and ultimately create orthomosaics of water quality parameters which can be used to identify algal blooms, assess water quality health, and track ecosystem changes over time.

 # Statement of need

-`DroneWQ` is a Python package for multispectral drone imagery processing to obtain remote sensing reflectance (R<sub>rs</sub>), the fundamental input into ocean color algorithms which can be used to estimate and map water quality parameters.
-The processing steps, calibrations, and corrections necessary to obtain research quality R<sub>rs</sub> data from drones can be prohibitively difficult for those who do not specialize in optics and remote sensing, yet this data can reveal entirely new insight into aquatic ecosystems. `DroneWQ` was designed to be a simple pipeline for managers, researchers, and students who wish to utilize drone multispectral remote sensing to analyze ocean color and water quality.
-The combination of processing, georeferencing, and mapping drone imagery will enable effective water quality monitoring at fine spatial resolutions.
-The simple functionality of `DroneWQ` will enable exciting scientific exploration of drone remote sensing by students and experts alike.
+`DroneWQ` is a Python package for multispectral UAS imagery processing to obtain remote sensing reflectance (R<sub>rs</sub>), the fundamental input into ocean color algorithms which can be used to estimate and map water quality parameters.
+The processing steps, calibrations, and corrections necessary to obtain research quality R<sub>rs</sub> data from UAS can be prohibitively difficult for those who do not specialize in optics and remote sensing, yet this data can reveal entirely new insight into aquatic ecosystems. `DroneWQ` was designed to be a simple pipeline for those who wish to utilize UAS multispectral remote sensing to analyze ocean color and water quality.
+The simple functionality of `DroneWQ` will enable effective water quality monitoring at fine spatial resolutions, leading to exciting scientific exploration of UAS remote sensing by students, scientists, and water quality managers.

 # Background/Theory

-Following the notation style and large body of research from the optical oceanography community, drones can measure remote sensing reflectance (R<sub>rs</sub>) defined as:
+Following the notation style and large body of research from the optical oceanography community, UAS can measure remote sensing reflectance (R<sub>rs</sub>) defined as:

 <div align="center">
 Eq.
 1&nbsp;&nbsp;&nbsp;&nbsp; R<sub>rs</sub> (θ, φ, λ) = L<sub>W</sub>(θ, φ, λ) / E<sub>d</sub>(θ, φ, λ)